Bira/octopus-carnival/_drafts/actual-play.md

 Then there's the _how_.
 Writing up session reports is as much of an art as writing any other kind of fiction, which means there are many different ways to do it.
-I've started reading a lot of reports that looked extremely interesting only to eventually drop them because the format was not to my liking.
+I've started reading a lot of reports that looked extremely interesting at first, only to eventually drop them because the format was not to my liking.

 Overall, I'd say my preferred format for an Actual Play report is a relatively short narrative summary of the session.
 It must give me a real sense of who the